Eghtesady-Lab-Bioinformatics/AxioParse/README.md

 5. Using a terminal window (WSL terminal if using Windows, default terminal if using Mac) and `cd` commands, enter this project's directory.
 Follow the instructions [here](https://library.qiime2.org/quickstart) to create a Conda virtual environment for this project and install the QIIME2 package.
     - Once you click the link, you will need to choose a distribution.
 I recommend the Tiny Distribution, but any should work.
     - Once you choose a distribution, follow the "Using Conda" instructions.
 You don't need to complete "Using Docker".
     - As a part of "1.
 Installing Miniconda", you will need to follow the links to the Miniconda instructions and download that program separately.
+If you're using WSL (on a Windows device), you will need to follow the Miniconda installation instructions for "macOS/Linux Installation" and then "Linux terminal installer."
 4. Open a new terminal window.
 Use `cd` commands to navigate into the `AxioParse` directory.
 4. Activate the conda environment previously downloaded with `conda activate env_name`.
 Replace `env_name` with the environment name (for example, if you used the Tiny version, it might be `qiime2-tiny-2025.4`).
 You can verify that the environment was activated properly by checking at the terminal command line starts with `(env_name)`.
 5. Use the command `pip install .` to install all dependencies into the virtual environment.